 When we recognize the cause of these symptoms, we can begin to fix the problem by working with the mind.
 Instead of allowing the mind to distract us, we can yoke it and use it to return to ourselves.
 Then the symptoms will begin to fade.

-Returning to Ourselves Once We See How the Mind Distracts Us
+Returning to Ourselves When the Mind Distracts Us

 But often we misunderstand what returning to ourselves means.
 When we first experience symptoms of mental distraction, we may not look deeply to the root of our distress.
-We may feel as though the fix is to return to aspirations like career success, finding a relationship, or reaching another goal that our egos desire.
+We may believe the fix is to return to aspirations like career success, finding a relationship, or reaching another goal that our egos desire.

 There’s nothing wrong with a healthy ego that enjoys this life.
 But the real threat of the distractions of the mind is not losing those things.
 It’s losing sight of our true selves.
 For many of us, the things we believe will make us happy are already distractions.